Man sitting and looking off to the left.

 How to make better financial decisions

 Have you ever gotten emotional about money?
-Even the most successful, rational investors sometimes (or often!) experience feelings of anxiety or euphoria when their money is involved.
+Even the most successful, rational investors sometimes experience feelings of anxiety or euphoria when their money is involved.

 Why?
 You’re human.